Are you looking to tick off a few places on your USA bucket list this March? This is a guide to the best places to visit in March in the USA!

 The Florida Panhandle is an awesome place to visit in March.
 The weather is warming up, and the sun is usually out and shining!

 Next up, head over to all the amazing things to do in Destin, Florida.
-You can go parasailing, jet-skiing, out on a dolphin cruise, or a pirate ship.
+You can go parasailing, jet skiing, out on a dolphin cruise, or on a pirate ship.

 The last stop will be the beachside town of Port St. Joe.
 Port St. Joe is more off the beaten path and a lot less busy than the rest of the panhandle.